 For a big or short stay, the Hub was a surprise in a good sense for me.

-Not always I get the chance to work and stay in London for work.
+Not always do I get the chance to work and stay in London for work.

-On one of those times, I’ve stayed, for the 1st time I must say, in the Hub from the Premier Inn hotel chain.
+On one of those times, I stayed, for the 1st time I must say, in the Hub from the Premier Inn hotel chain.

 The compact rooms are cleverly designed to give you everything you’d expect from a Premier Inn room in about half the space.
 Mind you that half the space, may or may not be at half the price.

-Mine wasn’t since I had to book it 3 or 4 days before, so the price would be risen for that fact.
+Mine wasn’t since I had to book it 3 or 4 days before, so the price would have risen for that fact.

 When I say compact or half space, it doesn’t mean a hole with a bunk bed.

-The room was actually spacious and everything was thought for the person feel and sleep well, with the minimal requirements such as tv, smart lights, wall plugs with USB (so either you’re like me and only travel with power banks and usb’s and no wall chargers… you’re safe).
+The room was actually spacious and everything was thought for the person to feel and sleep well, with the minimum requirements such as tv, smart lights, wall plugs with USB (so either you’re like me and only travel with power banks and USB’s and no wall chargers… you’re safe).

-The whole space was designed minimalistically and I have to give a huge thumbs up for the designer/architect that designed it as it was great.
+The whole space was designed minimalistic and I have to give a huge thumbs up to the designer/architect that designed it as it was great.

 The space can be small but very practical, and those spaces can be limited without having physical limitations.

-The entrance of the room is where you can find a bottle opener, a place to put your bag in the wall.
+The entrance of the room is where you can find a bottle opener, and a place to put your bag on the wall.

-The working area in which has the chair and the wall table.
+The working area in which has a chair and a wall table.

-and the bathroom fully fitted with all you need (shampoo included).
+And the bathroom is fully fitted with all you need (shampoo included).

 Don’t think that you will find great views.
-It’s still a hub, and all the spaces are meant to accommodate people and therefore some of the rooms don’t actually have a panoramic view.
+It’s still a hub, and all the spaces are meant to accommodate people, and therefore some rooms don’t actually have a panoramic view.

-You decide you want to see a musical in London?
-This Hub will do the trick in your stay. with or without kids, this will probably be one of those London hotels i will think first.
+Have you decided that you want to see a musical in London?
+This Hub will do the trick in your stay.
+With or without kids, this will probably be one of those London hotels I will think of first.

-Fun detail: What divides the bathroom to the bed area is a thick wall of glass, making the room practical and see through.
+Fun detail: What divides the bathroom from the bed area is a thick wall of glass, making the room practical and see-through.

-You can find a rack for your clothing behind the mirror and a in-wall table near the chair, in which you can work in your laptop because you have wall chargers as well.
+You can find a rack for your clothing behind the mirror and an in-wall table near the chair, in which you can work in your laptop because you have wall chargers as well.

 Your room card key is the key to everything.

-You can opt for the breakfast.
-You pay extra £5 for your breakfast, which is not bad at all and the price is good and have all the things fro breakfast, fresh bread and pastries and coffee or tea, and many more things.
+You can opt for breakfast.
+You’ll pay an extra £5 for your breakfast, which is not bad at all and the price is good and has all the things for breakfast, fresh bread and pastries and coffee or tea, and many more things.

-I have to say that is was a good breakfast.
+I have to say that it was a good breakfast.

 I have stayed in more expensive hotels with a rubbish breakfast, and the Hub was really a good one.

 You are in the heart of the city.
-Thousands commute during the day or night in one of the busiest places of London. there are buses and taxis, shops on the street.
+Thousands commute during the day or night to one of the busiest places of London.
+There are buses and taxis, and shops on the street.
 You know what?
 Absolutely no noise can be heard from the room.
-Perfect in it’s own little way.
+Perfect in its own little way.